-The latest independent unemployment forecasts are reasonably flat for the next few years, peaking at 4.2% in 2024.
+There has been a significant shift in views on the future employment situation.
+The latest independent unemployment forecasts now show unemployment rates increasing throughout the period to 4.8% in 2027 - the May forecasts had been reasonably flat for the next few years and peaking at 4.2% in 2024.

-Despite inflation remaining stubbornly high, falling this month from +8.7% to +7.9% (and from a peak of +11.1%), the BoE expect it to come back below target before the end of 2024.
+Despite CPI inflation remaining stubbornly high, falling this month from +7.9% to +6.8% (and from a peak of +11.1%), the BoE do not expect it to come back below target until 2025 and the average independent prediction for the end of 2023 is +4.5%.
 The previous increases were driven by a combination of increased fuel and energy costs, everyday household goods, food and clothing, and ongoing labour market imbalances.
-As expected, base rates increased by a further 50 basis points to 5.0% and although they may increase again before the end of 2023, we are likely to be very close to the peak.
-The markets are expecting an increase of 25 basis points next week to 5.25%, which may well the final rate rise for some time.
+As expected, base rates increased by a further 25 basis points to 5.25% and we are likely to be very close to the peak.
 Although they are still forecast to remain low by historical standards, today's ratio of household debt to wages means that serious problems will be caused at a much lower base rate than was true in the past.
 There are also concerns that raising rates too quickly could make the risk of recession worse, particularly since the persistent high inflation has been primarily driven by energy prices and their indirect consequences, rather than business or consumer behaviour.
-A significant proportion of consumers had built up considerable savings during the pandemic, but many continue to be cautious about their future economic stability and others have reduced financial circumstances.
+The number of rate rises over such a short space of time are also potentially fuelling further inflation due to the impact on mortgage costs, also leading to increases in rental prices and increasing wage demands, leading to increased business costs being passed on to consumers.

-The Bank of England survey shows a continued trend for precautionary saving, but it is very unclear whether amounts built up during the pandemic are now being spent to fend off the cost-of-living situation or whether continued saving will add to what has already been accumulated, with no intention of spending until forced to do so.
+The Bank of England survey had previously shown a continued trend for precautionary saving, but they are now factoring in lower level of household saving than had previously been assumed, with amounts built up during the pandemic assumed to now be being spent to fend off the cost-of-living situation.